SAP-samples/cap-cds-hands-on/exercises/10/README.md

 ![second service](assets/second-service.png)

-👉 Check the `Valuations` entity set made available at <http://localhost:4004/odata/v4/accounting/Valuations>, which should look something like this:
+👉 Check the `Valuations` entityset made available at <http://localhost:4004/odata/v4/accounting/Valuations>, which should look something like this:

 ```json
 {